Commissioner, British Antarctic Territory

 - Environmental Research & Assessment (ERA) - Provider of specialist environmental planning and policy advice, technical publications and reports, map products and information resources in polar environmental issues

-- International Association of Antarctica Tour Operators (IAATO) - a member organization founded to advocate, promote and practice safe and environmentally responsible private-sector travel to the Antarctic.
+- International Association of Antarctica Tour Operators (IAATO) - a member organisation founded to advocate, promote and practice safe and environmentally responsible private-sector travel to the Antarctic.

 - Pobjoy Mint - Production, distribution and retailing of BAT Stamps and Coins.

 - High Latitudes – providing support to private yacht expeditions to the polar regions